 Down syndrome, also known as Trisomy 21, is a genetic condition that occurs when there are three copies of chromosome 21 in an individual’s cells, rather than the typical two copies.
 It results from an error that occurs following fertilization when cells begin to divide.
 The characteristics and features of Down syndrome are caused by the extra copy of chromosome 21 being in every cell in the body.

-Physical Therapy: Physical therapists assisting individuals with Down syndrome increase strength, coordination, and endurance needed to achieve gross motor milestones such as sitting, crawling and walking.
+Physical therapists assisting individuals with Down syndrome increase strength, coordination, and endurance needed to achieve gross motor milestones such as sitting, crawling and walking.
+Down syndrome physical therapy sessions challenge the child in a loving environment, challenging them to achieve new developmental milestones.
+At NAPA Center, we offer both intensive and traditional weekly physical therapy sessions.

 If your child has been recently diagnosed with Down syndrome, it is important to find support and access resources.